descriptions-of-it-technologies/kubernetes/README.md

 ## Security Contexts.
+* If you configured it at both the POD and the CONTAINER, the settings on the CONTAINER will be override the settings on the POD.
 * The User ID defined in the securityContext of the POD is carried over to all the PODs in the container.